jorosafi/Instanews-Project/README.md

 This animation took me some time to work out.
 Originally, I was trying to place the animation on the parent container, but this meant that the animation would only run once.
 When the user refreshed the articles again by selecting a new NYT section, the animation would not run.
 Thanks to the help of one of the Red Academy instructors, Jim B., I moved the animation styles to the class controlling the articles so the animation would run every time the articles were refreshed.

-I attempted to stylize the dropdown menu even more using the Selectic JQuery plugin, but I was not able to make the plugin work properly.
+I attempted to stylize the dropdown menu using the Selectic JQuery plugin, but I was not able to make the plugin work properly.
 In the future, I would like to come back to this project and figure out what I was doing wrong the first time around.